Skip to main content

 Prefer a recharge setup that matches your travel kit.
 USB-C is usually the practical option because it can share a cable with your laptop, phone, and other devices.
 If a mouse depends on disposable batteries, treat that as a separate supply risk you must manage on every trip.

 Check what happens when you have a minute, not an hour.
-The Logitech MX Anywhere line is a useful benchmark, but verify the current quick-charge claim on the official product page before buying, then record it in your gear notes: Add current quick-charge runtime after verification.
+The Logitech MX Anywhere line is a useful benchmark, but verify the current quick-charge runtime on the official product page before buying and record the verified value in your gear notes.

 Your warning system is only useful if you see it early enough to act.
 Confirm whether status appears clearly (software, on-device indicator, or both), and test it in your normal setup so low power does not become a surprise interruption.